 IFF to merge with DuPont Nutrition and Biosciences unit

-NEW YORK (AP) — International Flavors and Fragrances is merging with DuPont's Nutrition and Biosciences unit in a $26.2 billion deal that would form a new company.
+NEW YORK — International Flavors and Fragrances is merging with DuPont's Nutrition and Biosciences unit in a $26.2 billion deal that would form a new company.

 Continue Reading Below

-The deal announced Sunday would give DuPont shareholders 55.4% of the new company's shares, while IFF shareholders will get 44.6%.
+The deal announced Sunday would give DuPont shareholders 55.4 percent of the new company's shares, while IFF shareholders will get 44.6 percent.
 When the deal closes, DuPont will get a $7.3 billion cash payment, the companies said in a statement.

 The deal, unanimously approved by the boards of both companies, values the combined enterprise at $45.4 billion.